calexandria/Udacity-5/README.md

 ## Setup the Environment

 * Create a virtualenv with Python 3.7 and activate it.
-Refer to this link for help on specifying the Python version in the virtualenv.
 ```bash
 python3 -m pip install --user virtualenv
 # You should have Python 3.7 available in your host.